defano/digital-design/README.md

 ## Example Projects

-Listed in ascending order of complexity.
+Projects are listed in ascending order of complexity.

 Project | Description
 --------|---------------------------